-Our Canadian operations sell a significant majority of their lumber at prices denominated in U.S. dollars or based on prevailing U.S. dollar prices, but nearly all of our Canadian operations' operating costs and expenses are incurred in Canadian dollars.
-Therefore, an increase in the value of the Canadian dollar relative to the U.S. dollar reduces the revenue in Canadian dollar terms realized by our Canadian operations from sales in U.S. dollars, which reduces operating margin and cash flow available to fund operations.
+Our Mackenzie mill sells a significant majority of its lumber at prices denominated in U.S. dollars or based on prevailing U.S. dollar prices, but nearly all of our operating costs and expenses are incurred in Canadian dollars.
+Therefore, an increase in the value of the Canadian dollar relative to the U.S. dollar reduces the revenue in Canadian dollar terms realized by our Mackenzie mill from sales in U.S. dollars, which reduces operating margin and cash flow available to fund operations.
 We are also exposed to the risk of exchange rate fluctuations in the period between sale and payment, which results in significant earnings sensitivity to changes in the Canadian/U.S. dollar exchange rate.
-Our exposure to currency risk is somewhat mitigated by our U.S. operations as operating costs and expenses are incurred in U.S. dollars.